Polarion/com.polarion.alm.extensions.codereview/README.md

   Id needs to be prefixed with the Id of the Project followed by a colon.
 For example, "codereviewdemo:codeReviewExtension" would be the
   "codeReviewExtension" repository configured for the Project with the "codereviewdemo" Id.
 - `permittedItemsQuery` should define a query matching all Work Items that are permitted to have revisions from checked locations.
 (This configuration is optional.)
+- `permittedProjects` should define which projects (in addition to the scope of the job), are considered when going through Work Items linked to processed revisions.
+All these projects need to have their own Code Review extension configuration.
+(This configuration is optional.)

 A notification is sent when a revision is not linked at all or is linked to a resolved item where the revision is not listed as reviewed.